claceio/docs/content/blog/appserver.md

 ## PaaS vs AppServers

-Most of the recent innovation in the container orchestration space have focussed on providing support for the complete software stack.
+Most of the recent innovation in the container orchestration space have focussed on providing support for hosting the complete software stack.
 This includes deploying stateless applications, stateful databases, object stores and any other type of application.
 The goal has been to build Platform-As-A-Service solutions (PaaS).
 Kubernetes is built as a [platform for building platforms](https://www.opensourcerers.org/2021/12/06/kubernetes-is-a-platform-for-building-platforms/).
-Even outside Kubernetes, most of the container focussed deployment platforms focus on trying to provide a complete PaaS solution.
+Even beyond Kubernetes, most container deployment platforms focus on trying to provide a complete PaaS solution.
 Since the scope of applicable use cases is large, even the simplest use case requires complex configuration with a PaaS solution.

 AppServers by definition are simpler.
 They support deploying stateless applications.
 Given the source code for a service, an AppServer can run the service and give an HTTP endpoint to access the service.
 AppServers do not support deploying databases or queues or object stores.